manpagez: man pages & more

 -a anchor-file

-nate key name can be specified using the +root option.
+specified using the +root option.

-trust-anchors, initial-key, and static-key identically.
-That is,
+initial-key, and static-key identically.
+That is, for a managed

-5011 key management is not supported. delv does not consult the
+management is not supported. delv does not consult the

 -b address